-- Develop and implement digital inclusion activities that benefit covered populations - Facilitate the adoption of broadband by covered populations in order to provide educational and employment opportunities to those populations - Implement digital literacy training programs for covered populations that cover basic, advanced, and applied skills other workforce development programs - Make available equipment, instrumentation, networking capability, hardware and software, or digital network technology for broadband services to covered populations at low or no cost - Construct, upgrade, expend, or operate new or existing public access computing centers for covered populations through community anchor institutions https://uscode.house.gov/view.xhtml?hl=false&edition=prelim&req=granuleid%3AUSC-prelim-title47-chapter16-subchapter2

-Undertake any other project and activity that the Assistant Secretary finds to be consistent with the purposes for which the Program is established
+- Develop and implement digital inclusion activities that benefit covered populations - Facilitate the adoption of broadband by covered populations in order to provide educational and employment opportunities to those populations - Implement digital literacy training programs for covered populations that cover basic, advanced, and applied skills other workforce development programs - Make available equipment, instrumentation, networking capability, hardware and software, or digital network technology for broadband services to covered populations at low or no cost - Construct, upgrade, expend, or operate new or existing public access computing centers for covered populations through community anchor institutions - Undertake any other project and activity that the Assistant Secretary finds to be consistent with the purposes for which the Program is established

 As an initial step in the development of such programs for digital equity improvements, like with most publicly funded planning initiatives, a community engagement and public involvement process was established and implemented to document existing conditions, identify challenges, barriers, or limitations contributing to digital exclusion or inequality among covered populations, assess related community needs, and develop meaningful, attainable goals and feasible, implementable actions or activities capable of reducing the digital gap, thereby increasing digital inclusion, and improving or achieving digital equity.
-The resulting Digital Equity Plan is intended to provide a strategy to enhance digital equity community-wide, and particularly among certain "Covered Populations" of the Digital Equity Act.
-These specific segments of the population are described and defined as part of this section below and community demographics related to each Covered Population group are provided within Section 4.3.
+The resulting Digital Equity Plan is intended to provide a strategy to enhance digital equity community-wide, and particularly among certain "covered populations" of the Digital Equity Act.
+These specific segments of the population are described and defined in Section 1.3 below.